edmon-ui/world-population-analysis/README.md

 # World Population Analysis

 This project analyzes world population data, explores key demographic factors, and builds machine learning models to predict population.
+Note: This README was written with AI assistance

 ## Workflow